lonekorean/highlight-within-textarea/README.md

 ##### .hwt-content mark

 Use for highlighted text.
 Generally, stuff that doesn't change size is fine (`background-color`, `border-radius`, `box-shadow`, etc.).
-Changes to `color` won't be visible, since the text in the textarea would cover the colored text in the highlights.
+Changes to `color` won't be visible, since text in the textarea covers colored text in the highlights.